rpavlyuk/zabbix-powercom-bnt/README.md

 # zabbix-powercom-bnt
-Zabbix templates and agent files to monitor Powercom BNT-xxx UPS series
+Zabbix templates and agent files to monitor Powercom BNT-xxx UPS series.
+However, it can be used to (nearly) any type of NUT-connected UPS as soon as you're not going to monitor some very specific parameters.

 ## Solution
 The template allows to monitor core UPS parameters: